 Ricky Rudd, Carl Edwards and Ralph Moody selected to NASCAR Hall of Fame Class of 2025

+CHARLOTTE, N.C. — Ricky Rudd was clearing away leaves by his pool when he got an anonymous text message that he might want to make the 20-minute drive south to Charlotte — quickly.

+Rudd knew right away that he was finally getting into the NASCAR Hall of Fame in his eighth year on the ballot.

-CHARLOTTE, N.C.
-(AP) — Ricky Rudd, the tough-as-nails driver from Virginia, was selected to the NASCAR Hall of Fame on Tuesday, along with driver Carl Edwards and mechanic and race strategist Ralph Moody, who made it in on the pioneer ballot.
+The tough-as-nails driver from Virginia was selected as part of the Class of 2025 on Tuesday along with driver Carl Edwards and mechanic and race strategist Ralph Moody, who made it in on the pioneer ballot.

+They will be officially inducted into the Hall of Fame on Feb.
+7 at a ceremony in Charlotte.

+“You don’t think about the Hall of Fame when you’re racing,” Rudd said.
+“But after you retire and drift away from the sport there is a little bit more importance. … I always tried to make sure I was in town on this day just in case got a phone call.”

-Dr. Dean Sicking, who created the SAFER barrier after being commissioned by NASCAR to make racing safer following the death of Dale Earnhardt at Daytona, was selected as the Landmark Award winner for his contributions to the sport.
+Dr. Dean Sicking, who is credited with creating the SAFER barrier after being commissioned by NASCAR to make racing safer following the death of Dale Earnhardt at Daytona in 2001, was selected as the Landmark Award winner for his contributions to the sport.

-They will be officially inducted into the Hall of Fame in January at a ceremony in Charlotte.

 Rudd was one of the few successful driver-owners in the modern era, having won 23 races during his 32-year racing career and 29 poles.